1200wd/bitcoinlib/README.rst

 Python Bitcoin Library
 ======================

-Bitcoin and other Cryptocurrencies Library for Python
+Bitcoin and other Cryptocurrencies Library for Python.
+Includes a fully functional wallet, Mnemonic key generation and management and connection with various service providers to receive and send blockchain and transaction information.

 .. image:: https://travis-ci.org/1200wd/bitcoinlib.svg?branch=master
     :target: https://travis-ci.org/1200wd/bitcoinlib